martinagvilas/ML-Vis-BrainHack-2021/README.md

 Please make sure to read it before participating in our session.

 ## Get in touch
-If you run into any problems when executing this tutorial, please open an [issue](https://github.com/martinagvilas/ML-Vis-BrainHack-2021/issues) describing the problem.
+If you run into any problems while executing this tutorial, please open an [issue](https://github.com/martinagvilas/ML-Vis-BrainHack-2021/issues) describing the problem.

-We also welcome any enhancements, ideas or discussions on the topics covered in the notebooks.
+We also welcome any enhancements, ideas or discussions on the structure or contents covered in the notebooks.